 The keto diet may result in improvement of acne since it cuts out carbs — including refined and processed ones.
-But if you’re considering keto primarily for acne control, a balanced, low-Glycemic Index diet is a safer option.
+If you’re considering keto primarily for acne control, a balanced, low glycemic index diet is a safer option.

 With high blood sugar and dairy both being on the suspect list of acne triggers, it’s logical to ask: What if we focused on eliminating just those two culprits from our diet?

 Going on a sugar- and dairy-free diet, without additional restrictions, tackles both repeat offenders on our list so far.
 It’s also one of the most popular elimination strategies people take for their skin.

 Why going sugar- and dairy-free can work, according to Lortscher

 On sugar and oil production: Added sugar can influence insulin production, causing increased oil production and acne appearance.